 - Must be able to show initiative and take charge when needed.

-- Preference is given to students who have formerly participated in the College First and/or Science First programs at Chicago Botanic Garden.
+- Preference is given to students that have formerly participated in the College First and/or Science First programs at Chicago Botanic Garden

 Come work in a setting that is like no other as you support our mission: We cultivate the power of plants to sustain and enrich life.
 Take the first step toward being one of the employees who make the Garden one of the treasures of the Forest Preserves of Cook County.
 Apply today.
 Please note that applicants who do not meet the required qualifications will not be considered.